RocketCommunicationsInc/astro-uxds/_content/patterns/classification-markings.md

 ### Portion Marking

 The second required marking for classified documents is portion marking.
 A portion is anything in a document that has a separate classification from other elements of the document.
-We have included a more technical definition from DoDM 5200.01, Volume 2 below since this concept is often misunderstood:
+Below is a more technical definition from DoDM 5200.01, Volume 2 since this concept is often misunderstood:

 > Every portion (e.g., subject, title, paragraphs, sections, tabs, attachments, classified signature blocks, bullets, tables and pictures) in every classified document shall be marked to show the highest level of classification that it contains.
 When deciding whether a subportion is to be treated as a portion and separately marked, the criterion shall be whether the marking is necessary to avoid over-classification of any of the information or to eliminate doubt about the information’s classification level.
 If there are different levels of classification among a portion and any of its subportions, then all subportions shall be treated as individual portions and marked separately.